mangundam/POEfilter/README.md

 	Flask:All
 	Essence:All

-DiA13-英文版(make money):
+DiA13-Normal (拓荒、搬磚):

 	Currency:All
 	Quest Item:All
-	*Rare Item:exclude one hand
+	*Rare Item:exclude one hand weapon
-	weapon Jewel:All
+	Jewel:All
 	Unique Item:All
 	Maps and Map Fragments:All
-	Divination Card:high value of for challenges
+	Divination Card:high value or for challenges
 	LinkedSockets and Sockets:for Chromatic Orb or Jeweller's Orb, 5 or 6 links Influence,Fractured,Synthesised,Enchantment,Veil:All
 	Incubator:All
 	Oil:All
 	Scarab:All
-	Skill Gems:Quality,Awakened, Vaal, Portal, Enlighten, Empower, Enhance *Flask:only Quicksilver and Granite
+	Skill Gems:Quality,Awakened, Vaal, Portal, Enlighten, Empower, Enhance *Flask:only Quicksilver, Iron Flask
 	Essence:All

-DiA13-怠惰版lazy(tired):
+DiA13-Lazy(什麼都不想檢):

 	*Currency:exlude Scroll of Wisdom
 	Quest Item:All